Turn Your Couch Into a Quality Recumbent Bike for Convenient Home Exercises for Parkinson’s Disease

 It’s been known for quite some time that moderate, consistent exercise reduces the risk of pretty much every chronic disease out there, including cancer, obesity, cardiovascular disease, diabetes, depression, and Alzheimer’s.
 Parkinson’s is no exception to the rule when it comes to exercise being medicine to help slow the progression of the disease.
 We make it easy to work with your physical therapist to create your own comprehensive personal exercise cycling program at home to help alleviate and fight the symptoms of Parkinson’s disease.

-With Excy, you can safely cycle from your couch with Parkinson’s and even enjoy your favorite TV show without disrupting your spouse.
+Safely cycle Excy as a recumbent exercise bike from your couch while enjoying your favorite TV show without disrupting your spouse.
 You will never feel isolated to a room or feel guilty about watching TV again.
 Use our mobile coaching application to push yourself past your normal cadence for greater health benefits or ride for a nice leisurely spin.
 Bi-directional resistance ranges from 2-70 pounds and is easy to adjust.

 Swim Training without a Pool